-Saturday, 27th April 2013 - The Grand Social, Dublin
+Saturday, 10th May 2014 - The Grand Social, Dublin

 TrócaireLive is an annual event that showcases Irish and international music and places a spotlight on Trócaire’s campaigning work throughout the world.
-This year, the event will take place on Saturday, 27th April, at The Grand Social.
+This year, the event will take place on Saturday, 10th May at The Grand Social.

 Kick-start your summer festival season with TrócaireLive!